-Table 31 summarizes some issues to consider when choosing an operating mode.
-Specifications for the interface are also listed.
+Table 31 summarizes some issues to consider when choosing an operating mode.Specifications for the interface are also listed.

-Table 21 Overview of f the ve latilaa intar
+Table 31 Overview of the volatiles interface

 Mode Sample concentration Sample to column Comments Split High Very little, most is vented Splitless Low All Can switch to split mode electronically.
 Direct Low All Must physically disconnect split vent, plug the interface, and reconfigure the GC.
 Maximizes sample recovery and eliminates possibility of contamination to pneumatic system.